An office chair was in the wrong place - at ANY time!

 NOTE: PERMISSION IS HEREBY GRANTED FOR ALL MR USERS AND FACILITIES TO USE THIS INFORMATION AND THE FORMS INDICATED FOR MRI SCREENING.
 Frank G. Shellock, Ph.D.

-NOTE: THE THREE FORMS (INCLUDING A SPANISH VERSION) ARE PROVIDED ON A SINGLE DOWNLOAD.
+NOTE: THE THREE FORMS (INCLUDING SPANISH AND ARABIC VERSIONS) ARE PROVIDED ON A SINGLE DOWNLOAD.

 Screening Patients for MRI Procedures and Individuals for the MRI Environment*